inoutch/simple-socket/README.md

 # simple-socket
-Simple socket utilities and cross platform for C++
+Simple socket utilities and cross platform for C++ and portable